-Leavenworth is about two hours northeast of Seattle and you can easily get there by car, but make sure you have chains when you drive there.
+Leavenworth is about two hours northeast of Seattle, and you can easily get there by car, but make sure you have chains when you drive there.
 You go over a mountain pass and don’t want to get stuck.
 This is an ideal weekend getaway from Seattle.

 9. Go Ice Skating

-If you cross the bridge over to the city of Bellevue, you can lace your skates up and go on an outdoor skate rink.
+If you cross the bridge over to the city of Bellevue, you can lace your skates and go to the Bellevue Downtown Ice Rink.
 It’s open from the day after Thanksgiving until mid-January and should be on the top of your list for what to do in Seattle in winter.
 They also have free lessons on Tuesdays-Thursdays if you haven’t gone since you were a kid and are looking for places to visit near Seattle in winter.

 Grab a cup of hot chocolate to warm up, and you’re in for a fun evening!
 Ice skating is the perfect winter activity in Seattle, and you’ll get some exercise in.
 I recommend staying in Bellevue for the weekend if you’re on a weekend trip from Vancouver.

 10. Watch the Christmas Ship Parade of Boats

-You can get a window seat in some of the restaurants near the water to get a view or book a spot on the ship for the most action.
+You can get a window seat in some of the restaurants near the water on Lake Union to get a view or book a spot on the ship for the most action.
 This is a pretty popular event, so book your ticket in advance.
-The parade is Friday, December 13, 2021, from 7 pm to 9:30 pm this year.
+The parade is on December 8, 2023, from 8 p.m. to 9:30 p.m. this year.

 11. Watch a Hockey Game

 You don’t have to go to Vancouver in the winter just to watch hockey (although it is fun to plan a 3 day Vancouver itinerary).
-When you’re looking for inexpensive things to do in Washington state in December, check out the Everett Silvertips hockey team.
+When you’re looking for inexpensive things to do in Washington State in December, check out the Everett Silvertips hockey team.
 There’s nothing like getting some popcorn while watching grown men get into fights when you need winter things to do in Seattle!